qkzk/fm/development.md

     - [x] don't unwrap/expect if it may fail
     - [x] identifier = fullpath which should work
     - [x] share one ueberzug for every one in preview_holder
-    - [ ] hide previews properly [hide here](/home/quentin/gclem/dev/rust/fm/src/io/display.rs) line 409
+    - [x] hide previews properly when a new file is set
     - [ ] navigation...
-  - [ ] BUG: scrolling quickly crashes
+  - [x] FIX: scrolling quickly crashes
   - [ ] BUG: Alt+P from non dual mode sets dual but not preview as second pane.
 Must do it twice
   - [ ] BUG: escape from simple preview shouldn't reset directory index